ViktorPavkovic/password-generator/README.md

 ## Cost
 The entire infrastructure is within AWS Free Tier, but costs may be incurred if usage exceeds the free tier limits or is otherwise unexpectedly high.
-In an average scenario cold Lambda will executre in ~400 ms, while hot will take ~40 ms.
+In an average scenario cold Lambda will execute in ~400 ms, while hot will take ~40 ms.

 To get more understanding of costs visit AWS pricing pages for [Lambda](https://aws.amazon.com/lambda/pricing/), [DynamoDB](https://aws.amazon.com/dynamodb/pricing/), and [CloudWatch](https://aws.amazon.com/cloudwatch/pricing/).